leuty/eb-cosmo/README.md

 ```
 cosmo-pompa/cosmo/$ test/jenkins/build.sh -h
 ```
-and replace the Daint environment by the one provided by this repository:
+and replace the Daint environment by the one provided in this repository:
 ```
 cosmo-pompa/cosmo/$ cp /scratch/username/eb-cosmo/env/env.daint.sh test/jenkins/env/
 ```